quantiota/AI-Agent-Farm/gpu-validation-setup/README.md

 # AI Agent Farm — GPU Validation Setup

-This document describes a **testing configuration** used to validate the AI Agent Farm with NVIDIA GPUs.
+This document describes a **GPU validation configuration** for testing the AI Agent Farm.

-The goal is not to provide a production GPU setup.
-The goal is to confirm that the farm can detect GPUs, run CUDA workloads, expose GPUs inside the JupyterHub environment, and support multiple AI agents.
+The goal is to confirm that the farm can detect NVIDIA GPUs, run CUDA workloads, expose GPUs inside the JupyterHub environment, and assign GPU devices to AI agents.

 ## Tested Configuration